kmbuthia/impress-presentation/README.md

 N.B.
 Unfortunately only works in Chrome browser.
 The combination of impress.js with GSAP doesn't seem to agree with other browsers.
 If anyone has any fixes, feel free to suggest.

 Cheers

+# Run application

+Just download the folder and open the index.html file in CHROME browser